smaldragon/BNUY-ROM/README.md

 In 32KiB mode, Banks 14 and 15 are shared with the 4 nametables, and should be avoided unless special care is taken.
 This leaves 14 banks that can be freely distributed across the 4 windows.

-In 128KiB mode, each window now has a unique set of 16 banks, however the first 2 windows both share banks 15 with the nametables.
+In 128KiB mode, the register is still 4 bits wide, but now each window has their own unique set of 16 banks, with the first 2 windows sharing banks 15 with the nametables.

 ```
 $E000: CHR-RAM Bank 0 ($0000-$07FF)